MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api.md

 The Contoso Real Estate REST API is designed with [TypeSpec](https://microsoft.github.io/typespec/). **TypeSpec** is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
 TypeSpec provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.
 TypeSpec allows you to define the API with TypeScript and generate the OpenAPI specification.

 The Contoso Real Estate team appreciated writing the API specification in TypeSpec using TypeScript code to define the API.
-Designing and defining the API in TypeScript allowed for easy tool integration and linting instead of using an OpenAPI toolset:
+Designing and defining the API in TypeScript allowed for easy tool integration and linting:

 * Define API layer including routes, versions, and servers with succint type-safe code
 * Create and maintain enums and models including the error model